ValdikSS/GoodbyeDPI/README.md

  -4          -p -r -s (best speed)
 ```

-Try to run `goodbyedpi.exe -1 -a` first.
+Try to run `goodbyedpi.exe -1 -a -m` first.
 If you can open blocked websites it means your ISP has DPI which can be circumvented.
 This is the slowest and prone to break websites mode, but suitable for most DPI.

 Try `-1` to see if it works too.